eoinkelly/notes/elasticsearch/elasticsearch.md

     * aka "scoring query"
     * calculates how relevant each document is to the given query and gives it a `_score` which is then used to sort the results by relevance

-You can combine both kinds of query for best performnace.
+You can combine both kinds of query for best performance.
 First filter out the documents you don't want and then use scoring query to calculate relevance of that subset.

 ### Relevancy

 * ES provides multiple algorithms for calculating relevancy
 * The default relevancy algorithm is _Term Frequency - Inverse Document Frequency_ (TF-IDF)
 * Term Frequency
+  * How often the term appears in a given document
   * The more times a word you are looking for appears in a document the higher the score
+* Document Frequency
+  * How often a term appears in all documents in the index
 * Inverse Document Frequency
     * The weight of each word is higher if the word is uncommon across documents
 * You can manually "boost" the score of a particular field when searching
     * This lets you weight certain fields more than others when calculating relevancy

+$$Rel = TF \cdot \frac{1}{DF}$$

 #### Boosting